Notes on Gravitational Physics: Continuous Matter

 \item (Similar to Hartle 5.17) {\em Relativistic beaming}.
 This is a challenging problem, and hints follow this set of exercises.
-Hartle's answer book, not written by Jim Hartle, gets part of it wrong.\\ A body emits radiation of frequency $\omega$, with $j$ photons per unit time emitted isotropically in the source's rest frame.
-An observer sees the body move toward her with speed $v$ along her $x'$ axis. \benalph \item Let $\alpha'$ be the angle between a photon path and the source's velocity, measured in the observer's frame, and let $\alpha$ be the corresponding angle (between the photon path and the source's x-axis), measured in the source frame.
+Hartle's answer book gets part of it wrong.\\ A body emits radiation of frequency $\omega$, with $j$ photons per unit time emitted isotropically in the source's rest frame.
+An observer sees the body move toward her with speed $v$ along her $x'$ axis. \benalph \item Let $\alpha'$ be the angle between a photon path and the source's velocity, measured in the observer's basis, and let $\alpha$ be the corresponding angle (between the photon path and the source's x-axis), measured in the source basis.
 Using the 4-vector $k^\alpha$, show \be \mu' = \frac{\mu+v}{1+v\mu}, \mbox{ where } \mu = \cos\alpha.\tag{$*$} \ee \item Find the number flux of photons $j'(\alpha')$ seen by the observer, at a fixed distance $R$ from the source (as measured by the observer).
 Note that, if $\alpha'$ and $\alpha$ are related by ($*$), the photons emitted by the source at angles between $\alpha$ and $\alpha + d\alpha$ are seen by the observer at angles between $\alpha'$ and $\alpha'+d\alpha'$.

 \item Find the intensity $f'(\alpha')$, the energy flux measured by the observer.